Effective Masses and Spring-Rates and a Lever-Ratio or Gear-Ratio

 Modeling a Rotating Link

-You must transform the values in such as a way that the dynamic properties of the model do not change.
+You must transform the values in such as a way that the dynamic properties of the one degree-of-freedom model are equivalent to the original many degrees-of-freedom model.

 EquivalentInertia

-To calculate the Torque to accelerate ta body about an axis-of-rotation, you must know the Mass Moment of Inertia of the body about the axis of rotation.
+To calculate the Torque to Accelerate a body about an axis-of-rotation, you must know the Mass Moment of Inertia of the body about the axis-of-rotation.

-The Mass Moment-of-Inertia of a Point-Mass about an axis-of-rotation is equal to the product of the Mass and the square of the Radius from the axis-of-rotation.
+The Mass Moment-of-Inertia of a Point-Mass (a mass at a point) about an axis-of-rotation is equal to the product of the Mass and the square of its Radius from the axis-of-rotation.

 Note

-A Point-Mass is an idealized concept of a finite mass at a known position, but without any physical size - is it a Black Hole?
+A Point-Mass is an idealized concept of a finite mass reduced to a single point, without any physical size - is it a Black Hole?

-Mass Moment of Inertia of a Body with Distributed mass
+Mass Moment of Inertia of a distributed mass.

-If we consider a solid body as a distribution of elemental masses about a chosen rotational-axis, then its Mass Moment-of-Inertia is the sum of the product of each elemental mass and the square of its radius from the rotational-axis.
+If we consider a solid body as a distribution of elemental masses about a chosen rotational-axis, then the Mass Moment-of-Inertia of the solid body is the sum of the product of each elemental mass and the square of its radius from the rotational-axis.

-For simple geometric shapes there are standard formulas that you can use to evaluate the Mass Moment-of-Inertia, usually about an axis that is through the Center-of-Mass and perpendicular to the rotational plane.
+Simple geometric shapes have standard formulas that you can use to evaluate the Mass Moment-of-Inertia, usually about at the Center-of-Mass and about the axis perpendicular to the rotational plane.

-The standard formula for Mass Moment-of-Inertia of a rectangular, prismatic body, that rotates about an axis-of-rotation that is perpendicular to a plane, and through the Center-of-Mass*, is:
+Example: the Mass Moment-of-Inertia, , of a rectangular, prismatic body, that rotates about an axis, , that is perpendicular to a plane, and through the Center-of-Mass*, is:

 Extruded Rectangle